 We are exposed to certain commodity risks associated with prices for various raw materials.
 In particular, we have been experiencing increasing prices and lead times of copper clad laminates (CCLs), a key raw material for the manufacture of PCBs.
 This may negatively affect our profitability.
-CCLs are made from epoxy resin, glass cloth and copper foil, all of which are seeing limited supply and resulting in increased prices.
+CCLs are made from epoxy resin, glass cloth, and copper foil, all of which are seeing limited supply and increased prices.
 We only buy a small amount of copper directly.
 However, copper is a major driver of laminate cost.
 We are hedging copper as a proxy for hedging laminate.
-As of September 27, 2021, we had commodity contracts with a notional quantity of 500 metric tonnes each for the periods (i) beginning September 28, 2021 and ending on December 30, 2021, (ii) beginning January 4, 2022 and ending on March 31, 2022, and (iii) beginning April 5, 2022 and ending on June 29, 2022, and 630 metric tonnes for the period beginning June 30, 2022 and ending on October 3, 2022.
-As of September 27, 2021, the fair value of the commodity contracts was recorded as a liability in the amount of \$65 and included as a component of other current liabilities.
+As of April 4, 2022, we had commodity contracts with a notional quantity of (i) 500 metric tonnes for the period beginning Japril 5, 2022 and ending on June 29, 2022, (ii) 630 metric tonnes for the period beginning June 30, 2022 and ending on October 3, 2022, (iii) 700 metric tonnes for the period beginning January 1, 2023 and ending on March 31, 2023.
+As of April 4, 2022, the fair value of the commodity contracts was recorded as an asset in the amount of \$1.7 million and included as a component of prepaid expenses and other current assets.
 We will continue to evaluate our commodity risks and may utilize commodity forward purchase contracts more frequently in the future.